LazarusUno/Productivity-app/README.md

 # Productivity Web App

 Welcome to the **Productivity Web App** project!
-This web application is designed to help users manage their tasks, set goals, and track their progress effectively.
-The app is built with React, Shadcn UI, Tailwind CSS, and uses React Router for navigation.
+This web application is made by EfuyeGela Interns. it is designed to help users manage their tasks, set goals, and track their progress effectively.

 - Task Management: Create, update, and delete tasks.